Excessive consumption, gambling, and seeking out a gentlemen’s club or two find their way onto most bachelor party “to-do” lists.

 Put Some Rounds Down Range: There are a number of indoor ranges in Vegas that allow you to fire an assortment of weapons.

 Range packages, like these at Machine Gun Vegas, provide your crew the opportunity to fire weapons ranging from pistols, to fully automatic machine guns.

-Paintball: If non-lethal rounds are more your speed, you can battle the bachelor party crew at a number of paintball sites around town.
-One of the cheaper options near the Strip (a $20 Uber south of Mandalay Bay) is Combat Zone Paintball which offers a 4-person package for $149 that includes equipment and 500 paintballs.
-Of course, options exist for larger groups as well.
+Paintball: If non-lethal rounds are more your speed, you can battle at a number of paintball sites around town.
+One of the cheaper options near the Strip (a $20 Uber south of Mandalay Bay) is Combat Zone Paintball which offers group packages.

 Experience the Thrill Rides on STRAT: Honestly, they’re awesome.
 STRAT’s 3 rides either dangle you off the edge of the 1,149-foot tall tower or shoot you straight up in the air.
-While exhilarating, they’re also relatively inexpensive.
+In addition to being exhilarating, they’re also relatively inexpensive.

-Experience Extreme Speed: There are a number of options for driving fast, exotic cars in Vegas, which could make for a good bachelor party activity.
+Experience Extreme Speed: There are a number of options for driving fast, exotic cars in Vegas, which are sure to get your heart racing.

 Helicopter Excursion: Start your night in style and take the group on an aerial tour of the Las Vegas Strip for as little as $115.